04. June 2021 | Position

-With its products, the German chemical and pharma-ceutical industry, as part of innovative international value networks, contributes globally to prosperity and the UN sustainable development goals.
+With its products, the German chemical and pharmaceutical industry, as part of innovative international value networks, contributes globally to prosperity and the UN sustainable development goals.
 In 2019, the industry exported goods worth ca. 202 billion euros.
 Out of this, roughly half went to countries outside the EU.
 During the same period of time, Germany imported chemical-pharmaceutical goods to the value of more than 145 billion euros.
 The German chemical and pharmaceutical industry itself imports raw materials, other inputs and technology.
 Many companies of the industry have production sites worldwide and benefit from the proximity to customers, specific location advantages and their know-how lead based on intellectual property rights.
 Also, foreign companies invest and produce in Germany.

-Changing world trade – further strengthen the EU
+Changing world trade calls for agile EU

 THE VCI IS CALLING FOR THE FOLLOWING